rchaffer/php-interpreter/README.md

 Warnings
 --------
 This utility grants access to all enabled functions in the PHP system to which it is deployed **to anyone who can access it**.
 For environments exposed to the internet (production and development), this could include anyone who can find or guess the link to this utility on your server.
-At the core of this utility is the [eval()](http://uk.php.net/eval) function, which allows the the execution of theoretically any PHP code - even code that may access and manipulate files __outside of the document root__.
+At the core of this utility is the [eval()](http://uk.php.net/eval) function, which allows the the execution of theoretically any PHP code - even code that may access and manipulate files __outside of the document root__, and execution of CLI code using backticks (i.e. `` `ls /` ``).

 Because of this, we make the following **strong** recommendations:-
  * __NEVER__ deploy this utility to production environments, even during development testing